 Soho House Istanbul.

 Beyoğlu has been Istanbul’s cosmopolitan quarter since Genoese merchants settled its slopes in 1267, across the Golden Horn from Imperial Constantinople.
-Centuries later, under the Ottomans, it evolved into a European enclave of embassies, Levantine mansions and glittering arcades.
-It was the city’s most fashionable address, the place to see and be seen.
-But when the Turkish Republic was founded in 1923—the end of 600 years of Ottoman rule—Beyoğlu slipped into decline, only returning to the spotlight in recent years.
+Centuries later, under the Ottomans, it evolved into a European enclave of embassies, Levantine mansions and grand arcades—the city’s most fashionable address.
+But when the Turkish Republic was founded in 1923, ending 600 years of Ottoman rule, Beyoğlu slipped into decline, only returning to the spotlight in recent years.

 Against this backdrop of faded European glamour, Soho House Istanbul claims its corner with quiet flair.
-A cluster of four interlocking buildings centred on the 19th-century Palazzo Corpi, the hotel sits moments from Istiklal’s electric thrum but feels a world apart.
-It’s a study in contrast—chaotic city, composed retreat—and the perfect home for Soho’s international creative community.
+A cluster of four interlocking buildings centred on the 19th-century Palazzo Corpi, it’s a study in contrast—chaotic city, composed retreat—and the perfect home for Soho’s creative community.

 Scene.

-In honking, heaving Istanbul, Soho House places the city at your feet.
-Everything that matters is within walking distance: 300 metres one way to Istiklal, the city’s most famous boulevard; 800 metres the other to the water’s edge, where ferries connect two continents and glide up the Bosphorus.
-It’s a 15-minute walk to Renzo Piano’s Istanbul Modern and 40 minutes across the Golden Horn to the Grand Bazaar, the exquisite Topkapı Palace just beyond.
+In honking, heaving Istanbul, Soho House puts the city at your feet.
+Everything that matters is within walking distance: 300 metres one way to Istiklal, the city’s most famous boulevard; 800 metres the other to the water, where ferries connect two continents and glide up the Bosphorus.
+Renzo Piano’s Istanbul Modern is a 15-minute walk; the Grand Bazaar a 40-minute walk across the Golden Horn, with Topkapı Palace just beyond.

 Not that there’s much need to leave Beyoğlu.
-On the far side of Istiklal, a succession of storybook streets leads to the Museum of Innocence—an otherworldly cabinet of memories conceived by Nobel Prize-winning novelist Orhan Pamuk—and on to bohemian Cihangir, where laid-back cafe Journey serves some of the best food in all of Istanbul.
+On the far side of Istiklal, a succession of storybook streets leads to the Museum of Innocence—an otherworldly cabinet of memories conceived by Nobel Prize-winning novelist Orhan Pamuk—and on to bohemian Cihangir, where laid-back cafe Journey serves some of the best food in the city.

 Style.

-Dripping in haute-bourgeois grandeur, Palazzo Corpi is every inch the cinematic Istanbul palace.
-It’s home to Soho’s clubhouse: restored frescoes hovering above velvet banquettes, marble staircases sweeping towards rooms layered with kilims, carved timber and burnished brass.
+Palazzo Corpi is every inch the cinematic Istanbul palace.
+It’s home to Soho’s clubhouse, frescoes hovering above velvet banquettes, marble staircases sweeping towards rooms layered with kilims, carved timber and burnished brass.
 The palette leans into tobacco, olive and inky blue, seductive rather than showy.
-Vintage pieces sit easily beside contemporary finds, balanced with classic House touches to create a sense of familiarity.
+Vintage finds sit beside contemporary pieces, balanced with classic House touches.
 Nothing feels overworked.
 It’s opulent and relaxed, as if the building exhaled and decided to throw a very good party.

-Moods shifts in the other corners of the compound.
-The more restrained chancery block, once the administrative wing of the US consulate, channels a Bosphorus take on Ralph Lauren Americana (think Uzbek ikats and chesterfields), housing the bulk of the bedrooms.
-A striking stone-and-glass pavilion links the chancery to the palazzo, with the spa, gym, screening room and additional bedrooms with large windows overlooking terraces and courtyards.
+Moods shifts across the compound.
+The chancery block, once the administrative wing of the US consulate, channels a Bosphorus take on Ralph Lauren Americana—Uzbek ikats and chesterfields—and houses the bulk of the bedrooms.
+A striking stone-and-glass pavilion links to the palazzo, with the spa, gym, screening room and additional bedrooms overlooking terraces and courtyards.

-Worth singling out is the art collection—one of the most extensive across all Soho House properties, with more than 350 works on display.
-Featuring a mix of talent working in Istanbul at the time of the House’s opening in 2015, it represents a cross-section of the city’s creative scene, local and imported, with internationally exhibited names including Özlem Altın, Leyla Gediz, Cemre Yeşil and Yuri Pattison among the highlights.
+Worth singling out is the art collection, one of the most extensive across all Soho House properties, with around 350 works on display.
+Featuring talent working in Istanbul at the time of the House’s opening in 2015, it represents a cross-section of the city’s creative scene, with internationally exhibited names including Özlem Altın, Leyla Gediz, Cemre Yeşil and Yuri Pattison among the highlights.

 Story.

-Genoese shipping magnate Ignazio Corpi poured his fortune into this grand Istanbul palazzo—think frescoes, vast swathes of Carrara marble and Piemonte rosewood doors—only to die in the final moments of its construction in 1882.
+Genoese shipping magnate Ignazio Corpi poured his fortune into this grand Istanbul palazzo—think vast swathes of Carrara marble and Piemonte rosewood doors—only to die in the final moments of its construction in 1882.
 The United States government leased, then bought the property, which served as their embassy from 1907.
-After the fall of the Ottoman Empire, diplomatic facilities were slowly transferred to the new capital of Ankara, after which Palazzo Corpi served as the US Consulate General, a role that continued to 2003.
+After the fall of the Ottoman Empire, diplomatic facilities transferred to the new capital of Ankara, and Palazzo Corpi became the US Consulate General until 2003.

-Enter Nick Jones—an altogether different kind of diplomacy—who created Soho House on a single idea: a home for creative people to come together.
-Having broken ground in Greek Street, Soho in 1995, followed by Babington House Somerset (1998) and The Electric Notting Hill (2002), Jones was gearing up to open in New York—the first Soho House outside the UK.
-Inclusive where others were exclusive, it changed the face of the members-club scene globally.
+Enter Nick Jones—an altogether different kind of diplomacy—who built Soho House on a single idea: a home for creative people to come together.
+Starting with Greek Street, Soho in 1995, followed by Babington House Somerset (1998) and The Electric Notting Hill (2002), Jones took the concept to New York, changing the face of the members-club scene globally.
 Soho House Tokyo marks the brand’s 50th location, opening in spring 2026.

-When Istanbul joined the ranks in 2015, it was the brand’s most extensive restoration project ($110 million) and the biggest House to date.
-The lavish glass-and-steel hotel wing was added, between the Annexe and Palazzo Corpi, where ceiling murals depicting scenes from Greek mythology were revealed under layers of paint—covered up, it transpires, by a prudish ambassador’s wife.
-The palazzo’s diplomatic gravitas now hums with a different kind of exchange: creatives and well-heeled wanderers trading stories over negronis.
+When Istanbul joined the ranks in 2015, it was the brand’s most extensive restoration project at $110 million and the biggest House to date.
+During construction, ceiling murals depicting scenes from Greek mythology were uncovered beneath layers of paint—hidden it transpires, by a prudish ambassador’s wife.
+The palazzo’s diplomatic gravitas now hums with a different kind of exchange: creatives and travellers trading stories over negronis.

 Suites.

-Not all 87 bedrooms are created equal—and that’s entirely the point.
+Not all 87 bedrooms are created equal—and that’s the point.
 The Annexe is home to Mezzanine suites: split-level retreats (36-70 sqm) with lofty living rooms and en-suite bedrooms upstairs.
-Wooden floors, jewel-toned Turkish tiles and a chic mix of vintage pieces soften the concrete and glass of rooms in the contemporary wing, ranging from the 20-sqm Cosy to 47-sqm Medium Plus, featuring freestanding tubs.
+In the contemporary wing, wooden floors, jewel-toned Turkish tiles and vintage pieces soften the concrete and glass, with rooms ranging from the 20-sqm Cosy to 47-sqm Medium Plus, some with freestanding tubs.

-Need a sprawling terrace and turquoise-tiled jacuzzi?
-Book The Apartment—137 sqm of sleek elegance, replete with a barbecue and its own grand piano.
+Book The Apartment for more space—137 sqm of sleek elegance replete with terrace, a turquoise-tiles jacuzzi and a grand piano.
 The Playroom (81 sqm) is in a category of its own, with ornate wooden boiseries and a mirrored-cube bathroom, part Ottoman grandeur, part Studio 54.

 Spaces.

 The heart of the house beats in its gardens, bars and dining rooms.
-From the House Kitchen’s twists on Turkish dishes to lounge-bar The Allis with its perfect all-day terrace, Italian eatery Cecconi’s, the Embassy Club in Palazzo Corpi and the rooftop bar with its two pools and views of the Golden Horn, there’s little reason to leave.
-The screening room pulls a devoted crowd on film nights, Neville’s barbershop is worth a visit even if you don’t need a trim, and the library offers a quiet retreat when the outside world gets too loud.
+From the House Kitchen’s twists on Turkish dishes The Allis lounge-bar with its all-day terrace, Italian eatery Cecconi’s, the Embassy Club in Palazzo Corpi and the rooftop bar with two pools and views of the Golden Horn, there’s little reason to leave.
+The screening room pulls a devoted crowd on film nights, Neville’s barbershop is worth a visit even if you don’t need a trim, and the library offers a quiet when the outside world gets too loud.

 Istanbul is the spiritual home of the hammam and Soho House makes the most of it.
-The Cowshed Spa—occupying a generous footprint across the property—delivers the full range of facials, massages and body treatments, while two traditional hammams bring an authentically Ottoman dimension to the self-care ritual.
+The Cowshed Spa delivers the full range of facials, massages and body treatments, while two traditional hammams bring an authentically Ottoman dimension to the offering.
 Soho Health Club features TechnoGym cardio machines, free weights, a boxing ring, sauna and steam room, with a yoga and pilates studio rounding out one of the best gyms in the city.

 Sustainability.